exoskeletonxyz-maker/PoohCore/.[CP] Daily Dialogue Progression Example/README.md

 # Daily Dialogue Progression Example

 ## What's this?
 A small content pack that ensures all dialogues are seen at least once from a pre-made pool of dialogues, so instead of lost to the Void when the NPC got befriended too fast, low-heart dialogues can still be seen.
-Will need my framework [PoohCore](https://github.com/poohnhi/StardewValleyModdingTools/tree/master/PoohCoreSourceCode/PoohCore) to works.
-To test it yourself, [click here to download](https://github.com/poohnhi/StardewValleyModdingTools/raw/master/DailyDialogueProgressionExample.zip) this example.
+Will need my framework [PoohCore](https://github.com/poohnhi/PoohCore/releases) to work.
+To test it yourself, [click here to download](https://github.com/poohnhi/PoohCore/raw/main/.%5BCP%5D%20Daily%20Dialogue%20Progression%20Example/%5BCP%5D%20Daily%20Dialogue%20Progression%20Example.zip) the zip file.

 ## How does it work?
 - Uses a flag to track daily NPC conversations.